 Understanding Transit Anticipatory Bail

-According to the dictionary of Black’s Law Bail has been defined as “release of anyone from any form of legal charge, with the condition that they will be mandated to appear before court whenever and wherever they have been summoned.”
+Transit anticipatory bail has gained prominence in recent legal discourse.
+According to Black’s Law Dictionary, bail is defined as the “release of anyone from any form of legal charge, with the condition that they will be mandated to appear before court whenever and wherever they have been summoned.”

 The term transit literally means the moving of anyone or anything from one place to another.
 The transit bail is the bail that is issued by the court, it is given irrespective of the jurisdiction of the place where the crime or wrong was committed.